tylertitsworth/5th-age-srd/Classes/Druid.md

 ##### Epic Feat

-For one battle per day, you can grant the boon to all nearby allies until the end of the battle as a quick action.
+For one battle per full recovery, you can grant the boon to all nearby allies until the end of the battle as a quick action.

 ---